mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

 This is known as the *View Model Locator Pattern*.
 We implement a static class named `ViewModelLocator` and use a static, readonly property to return an instance of the object we want our Xaml view to data-bind with.
 Historically the *View Model Locator Pattern* has been used to provide design time data to the Xamarin.Forms Xaml previewer.
 For a deeper insight into this pattern, read James Montemagnos excellent [View Model Locator](http://motzcod.es/post/143702671962/xamarinforms-xaml-previewer-design-time-data) article.

-For example, given a Xaml page named `LoginPage`, we could explicitly provide an instance of `LoginViewModel` as the binding context like so:
+For example, given a Xaml page named `LoginPage`, we can explicitly provide an instance of `LoginViewModel` as the binding context like so:

-**View Model Locator**
+**ViewModelLocator.cs**
 ```cs
 public namespace MyApp
 {